 - Receipt confirming that you paid the visa application fee.

 If any of the documents were issued in a language other than English or Irish, you have to have them translated by a certified translator.
 Moreover, all documents you submit have to be originals.
-Photocopies will not be accepted but do not worry because the original documents you submit will be returned to you after immigration officials review them and process your application.
+Photocopies and other documents will not be accepted but do not worry because the original documents you submit will be returned to you after immigration officials review them and process your application.

 What is the processing time of Tourist Visa applications?